jcomicsutils/discography-archive-tools/README.md

 * **Copy NYP/Free Titles & URLs**: Identifies all active Bandcamp tabs classified as NYP or Free, then collects their page titles and URLs.
 This information is formatted as a list (title on one line, URL on the next, then the next title, etc.) and copied to your clipboard.

 * **Copy Paid Titles & URLs**: Similar to the above, but specifically targets tabs classified as "Paid," collecting and formatting their titles and URLs for clipboard copying.

-* **Smart Tab Handling**: All operations that iterate through tabs (sorting, data copying, etc.) ignore hidden or discarded tabs to ensure stability and process only active, relevant pages.

 ## How to Use